cwcrystal8/Scrabbled_Eggs/README.md

 pd 2

 ---------------------
 Welcome to our project Scrabbled_Eggs!
-Our game is based off of Scrabble, a world-letter board game.
+Our game is based off of Scrabble, a word-letter board game.
 ## How to Run
 1. In a bash shell, run:
 ~~~